mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-damage of the attack – after armour has been accounted for – by the number of dice rolled by the screen (as noted in its description), multiplied by the Effect of the gunner’s check.
+damage of the attack – after armour has been accounted for – by the number of dice rolled by the screen (as noted in its description), multiplied by the Effect of the gunner's check.

 A gunner may use any number of screens against a single attack, combining their dice (but only